 However they arise, internships are abundant for Whittier students.
 California has long been in the vanguard of social change and innovation, and the College has played a vital role in its progress.
 It helps that Whittier is located at the intersection of Los Angeles and Orange counties, only minutes away from what makes Southern California the most dynamic and livable region in the world for arts, commerce, technology, and ideas.

-Whittier students have interned with New Line Cinema, the Getty Museum, Martin Sound Studio, Disneyland Resort College Program, Major League Soccer’s Los Angeles Galaxy, Merrill Lynch, Yamaha Instruments, Goldman Sachs, Growthink Research, the American Red Cross, NASA’s Jet Propulsion Lab, and much more.
+Whittier students have interned with New Line Cinema, the Getty Museum, Martin Sound Studio, Disneyland Resort College Program, Major League Soccer’s Los Angeles Galaxy, Merrill Lynch, Yamaha Instruments, the United Nations, Goldman Sachs, Growthink Research, the American Red Cross, NASA’s Jet Propulsion Lab, and much more.

 Whittier alumni have also been admitted to a wide range of other outstanding graduate programs.
-A small recent sampling includes Carnegie-Mellon, the University of Southern California, Columbia, Duke, New York University, Northwestern, Boston College, Oxford, Princeton, Rutgers University, and Stanford.
+A small recent sampling includes Carnegie-Mellon, the University of Southern California, Columbia, Duke, New York University, UCLA, Northwestern, Boston College, Oxford, Princeton, Rutgers, Cornell, and Stanford.

-Some notable Whittier alumni include Richard Nixon ’34 (U.S. President), Fred Anderson ’62 (Chief Financial Officer, Apple Computers), Yasmin Khorram ’10 (CNN Producer), Darrell Walker ’76 (Executive Vice President and General Counsel for Black Entertainment Television), Miguel Santana ’91 (City Administrative Officer for the City of Los Angeles), RJ Clason ’84 (Vice-President for Corporate Communications, Dell Computer Corporation), Jascha Kaykas-Wolff ’98 (Chief Marketing Director, Mozilla), Cheryl Boone Isaacs ’71 (President of the Academy of Motion Picture Arts and Sciences), Carey Halio ’95 (CFO, Goldman Sachs Bank USA), and fitness entrepreneur Cassey Ho ’09 (CEO of Blogilates).
+Some notable Whittier alumni include Richard Nixon ’34 (U.S. President), Fred Anderson ’62 (Chief Financial Officer, Apple Computers), Yasmin Khorram ’10 (CNN Producer), Darrell Walker ’76 (Executive Vice President and General Counsel for Black Entertainment Television), Miguel Santana ’91 (President and CEO of the L.A.
+County Fair Association), RJ Clason ’84 (Vice-President for Corporate Communications, Dell Computer Corporation), Jascha Kaykas-Wolff ’98 (Chief Marketing Director, Mozilla), Cheryl Boone Isaacs ’71 (President of the Academy of Motion Picture Arts and Sciences), Michael Dobrzycki ‘98 (Senior Graphic Designer, Walt Disney Imagineering), Carey Halio ’95 (CFO, Goldman Sachs Bank USA), and fitness entrepreneur Cassey Ho ’09 (CEO of Blogilates).

 Whittier exclusively accepts the Common Application.
 Students must also submit a $50 application fee (fee waivers accepted), essay, transcripts, two letters of recommendation, and SAT I or ACT with writing scores.
 Whittier has a test-optional policy for students with a high school GPA above a 3.0, but all admission decisions are made after carefully assessing the overall candidacy.
 Thus, no GPA or test result is an automatic determinant.